-Accounts in Deceased's name only:

-If the deceased is the sole deposit account holder, the funds in the account will form part of the deceased's estate.

-The following documentation may be required by us before the estate can be fully reviewed and settled.

-Death Certificate - See Note 1 & 2.

-Will - most recent and valid - see Note 1.

-Grant of Probate - see Notes 1 & 3.

-Letters of Administration - see Notes 1 & 4.
+Accounts in Deceased's name only: Accounts in Decea If the deceased is the sole deposit account holder, the funds in the account will form part of the deceased's estate.
+If the deceased hold customer, the fund The following documentation may be required by us before the estate can be fully reviewed and settled. of the deceased's e The following docu Death Certificate - See Note 1 & 2.
+Death Certific Will - most recent and valid - see Note 1.
+The deceased Grant of Probate - see Notes 1 & 3.
+AWA Alliance Letters of Administration - see Notes 1 & 4.
+Advice Form.
 Identification - refer section 4 of this guide.

-The deceased's debit & credit cards, cheque book and passbook/s.

-A Deceased Customer Advice Form

-An Estate Declaration & Authority to Close Form (if Grant of Probate or Letters of Administration are not being obtained).
+Identification The deceased's debit & credit cards, cheque book and passbook/s.
+The deceased's nar AWA Alliance Bank's Deceased Customer Advice Form other required docu AWA Alliance Bank's Estate Declaration & Authority to Close Form (if Grant of Probate or Letters of Administration are not being obtained). refer section 7 - ste

-Accounts in Deceased's n name jointly with another customer:
+Accounts in Deceased's name jointly with another customer: